LucasDelfino92/morrowindsharp/visuals.md

   - This mod is incorrectly packaged.
 Set **faint** as the proper **Data** directory in MO2.
 - [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341) by wazabear: makes it so many smoke effects are much more laid back and easier on the eyes.
 - [**Temple Waterway v2.0**](http://mw.modhistory.com/download-15-15105) by Matilija: makes the water flowing around the Vivec Temple look better when compared toh MGE's phenomenal 3D water.
+- [**Vanilla-Friendly Almalexia Replacer**](https://www.nexusmods.com/morrowind/mods/47068) by Half11: tweaked texture based on Qarl's Sexy Almalexy, which retains the vanilla detail on her body and armour,  as well as her skin and eye color.
 - [**Visually Filled Soul Gems**](https://www.nexusmods.com/morrowind/mods/46709) by NullCascade: makes in-world soul gems that are filled appear as enchanted items.
 - [**Waterfalls Tweaks**](https://www.nexusmods.com/morrowind/mods/46271) by multiple: reduces the water splash from **Better Waterfalls** to a more reasonable size.
 - [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by akortunov, Greatness7, Heinrich, Hrnchamd, London Rook, Lord Berandas, Melchior Dahrk, MementoMoritius, NullCascade, PetetheGoat, PikachunoTM, and Remiros: equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.